walmartlabs/concord-website/docs/plugins/confluence.md

       action: addCommentsToPage
       userId: myUserId
       password: ${crypto.exportCredentials('Default', 'mycredentials', null).password}
-      pageTitle: "My Page Title"
+      pageId: 32432235
       pageComment: "<p>This is a comment to an existing page</p>"
 ```

 Additional parameters to use are:

-- `pageTitle` - string, Required - title of a page to which comments are added.
+- `pageId` - interger, Required - Id of a confluence page to which comments are added.
 - `pageComment` - string, Required - comments added to an existing page.

+The output of the action is stored in a `result` variable that has the following structure:
+- `ok` - boolean value, `true` if the execution is successful;
+- `data` - string value, contains the page view info url.

 <a name="uploadAttachment"/>